FASHIONISTAR-get-famous/clothes-shop/README.md

 As second step I've set up Karma (Karma init) requiring PhantomJS as a browser Launcher and Protractor with Selenium for the end to end test framework.

+I've also mocked the http request and spy on private functions.

 I've started my project by testing the title in the homepage:
 ```